“If I were introduced to a show like this as a kid, I would definitely have paid more attention to science class.”Phoenix Remix, Brighton Fringe, 2019

 Concept: the Improbotics consortium, consisting of Kory Mathewson, Piotr Mirowski, Jenny Elfving and Ben Verhoeven

 Improbotics is available in Dutch and English.
 It’s an inspiring show for organisations and companies, as well as a school show for the 3rd to 6th year of secondary school.
-In school year 2021–2022 the show is part of Technopolis on Tour, so schools can contact Technopolis for bookings.
+The show is part of Technopolis on Tour, so schools can contact Technopolis for bookings.
 Other organisations, companies or festivals can book the show via: firstname.lastname@example.org